 It may have been made famous by New Orleans coffee shops and cafés, but roasted Chicory root beverages made from this blue-flowered perennial have been created for centuries.
 Recipes for hot Chicory coffee beverages were brought to the U.S. from Europe and Scandinavia in the 18th century.
 According to legend, however, it became a New Orleans staple during the American Civil War.
 Because of the inability to get their beloved coffee due to Union naval blockades, the citizens of Louisiana took to adding roasted Chicory to their coffee blends to make the mixtures stretch.
 The coffee-like flavor made it the perfect substitution.

-Chicory (Cichorium intybu) is actually a relative of the dandelion and it is a source of Vitamin C, a powerful antioxidant, and has the highest concentration of inulin of any other plant that contains inulin (not to be confused with insulin).
+Chicory (Cichorium intybu) is actually a relative of the dandelion and contains both Vitamin C and inulin (not to be confused with insulin).
 Despite its coffee-like depth and flavor, it does not contain the caffeine so prevalent in traditional coffee beans.
 Chicory lends itself well to experimentation and can be taken as a tea, mixed into a tonic, or you can try creating your favorite coffee drink with Roasted Chicory as the sole substitute.

 The part of the Chicory plant used for roasting is the root.The plants grow wild throughout the U.S. and tend to be found in ditches, hillsides, and other similar spots.
 They do not grow well in mowed fields or high traffic areas (but they can be found in many abandoned urban areas.)
 The roots tend to grow deeply, so digging can be a bit of a chore, but completely doable!
 Once you’ve dug the roots, you will need to clean them well before chopping the roots into smaller pieces.
 They can then be roasted at the lowest oven setting for 8-10 hours—or until all the moisture has evaporated and the root pieces are dry and brittle.
 They can then be stored and ground up for use.